-About Bob Woodward - Legendary Two-Time Pulitzer Prize-Winning Journalist & Author, Associate Editor of The Washington Post:
+About Bob Woodward - Legendary Pulitzer Prize-Winning Investigative Journalist, Author and Associate Editor, The Washington Post:

 What Bob Woodward Talks About:

-In Woodward’s speeches, the two-time Pulitzer Prize-winning associate editor of the Post offers some well-reported answers to these questions that audiences won't learn from any other source.
-As he reported on previous presidents, for 46 years Woodward has immersed himself in their decision-making, scandals, wars, and economic policy like no other reporter.
-He leveraged a rich network of sources – applying his signature aggressive but fair and non-partisan reporting method for his book on President Trump, his administration, and its many controversies.
-As with his 19 bestselling books – 13 of which have been #1 (including his most recent book, FEAR: Trump in the White House) – Woodward provides a behind-the-scenes examination of what's really going on and what it means.
+In Woodward’s speeches, the two-time Pulitzer Prize-winning associate editor of the Post offers answers to these questions that audiences won’t learn from any other source.
+Since 1971, he has reported on nine presidencies and immersed himself in their decision-making, scandals, wars, and economic policy like no other reporter.
+He leveraged a rich network of sources – applying his signature aggressive but fair reporting method for his book on President Trump, his administration, and its many controversies.
+As with his 19 best-selling books – 13 of which have been #1 (including his most recent book, Fear: Trump in the White House) – Bob Woodward’s talks go behind behind-the-scenes to reveal what’s really going on and what it means.

 For more information about this speaker: